SteveTrewick/SourceKitHipster/README.md

 It is designed to be a lightweight tool for talking to ```sourcekitd``` from Swift and not as a replacement for a more complete (and better tested) tool like [SourceKitten](https://github.com/jpsim/SourceKitten).

-All of the output from SourceKit Hipster is in JSON basically because we all know by now what to do when see a JSON payload.
+All of the output from SourceKit Hipster is in JSON basically because we all know by now what to do when we see a JSON payload.

-Import and use it like this for the convenience APIs if you only want to analyze code you have in a string and are likely to do multiple operations on it.
+Import and use it like this for the convenience APIs for small bits of code :

     import SourceKitHipster
     let skh = SKHipster(source: "let a = 42")

-Or like this if you want to work directly with the file system and use only the YAML APis.
+Or like this if you want to work directly with the file system and use only the YAML APIs :

     import SourceKitHipster
     let skh = SKHipster()